-Whether your mission aligns with preserving natural resources or not, the less money you spend on energy, the more money you can put towards doing good and fulfilling your mission.
+Whether your mission aligns with preserving natural resources or not, the less money you spend on energy, the more money you can put towards doing good.

 One of the biggest deterrents for nonprofits looking to go solar is financing.
 When it comes down to it, you have two major options: primary ownership and third-party ownership.